 Is our Full Stack and go to for Smart Contracts.
 With eight years developing business applications in the health care, retail, pharmaceutical and the education industries, he has used various languages including Solidity, Javscript, C+, Python and SQL among other languages.
 Sergio graduated with a Computer Science degree from the National University of Engineering of Nicaragua.
 He is passionate about technology, construction of software and business intelligence.
 At eHarvestHub Sergio currently leads our implementation of Blockchain technology.
 In his spare time, you will find Sergio investing time in his family or reading classic literature particularly XIX Century Russian literature.

-He is CTO at Rakuten Blockchain Lab.
-Stephen’s own history dovetails with that of blockchain, and he has played major roles at both startups and established players.
-Stephen holds a degree in Software Engineering from Manchester Metropolitan Univeristy.
-He was chief software engineer at CyberSource when it was acquired by Visa, where he later worked as CTO.
-Along the way, he read the original white paper about bitcoin by Satoshi Nakamoto and became convinced of the digital currency’s enormous potential.
-He believes that bitcoin has lived up to the possibilities presented in the paper because it allows for the free and instantaneous transfer of value to anyone without the need for authentication from a third party.
-In place of that third-party arbiter is a digital ledger (a “blockchain”) that exists across a network of computers and is protected from hacking or tampering by a highly complex algorithm.
-In 2014, Stephen left Visa to co-found Bitnet Technologies, a bitcoin payments and e-commerce platform in Belfast.
+Stephen has played major roles at both startups and established players.
+He was Chief Software Engineer at e-commerce giant CyberSource when it was acquired by Visa Inc. in 2010, where he later worked as Chief Technology Officer.
+Along the way, he read the original Bitcoin white paper and became convinced of the digital currency’s enormous potential.
+He believes that bitcoin has lived up to the possibilities presented in the paper as it allows for the near free and instantaneous transfer of value to anyone without the need for a trusted third party.
+In 2014, Stephen left Visa to co-found Bitnet Technologies, a bitcoin payments and e-commerce platform.
 Since Rakuten had invested in Bitnet in 2014, its acquisition of the startup’s IP two years later was a natural development.
-Now that expertise has been transformed into RBL.
 He is a highly-experienced CTO and entrepreneur with over 25 years in the design, implementation, and deployment of scalable software systems primarily in FinTech and middleware systems.
-His enthusiasm, creativity and ideas are in everything he does; be that startups or large corporations.
-A skilled and knowledgeable technical leader with a commercial mindset, who delivers on the business vision.
+Stephen is a skilled and knowledgeable technical leader who brings enthusiasm, creativity and ideas to whatever he is working on, be that startups or large corporations.

 Chief Strategy Officer